go-continuous-fuzz/go-continuous-fuzz/README.md

 - **Automatic Fuzz Target Detection:** Scans the repository and identifies all available fuzz targets.
 - **Concurrent Fuzzing:** Runs multiple fuzzing processes concurrently, with the default set to the number of available CPU cores.
-- **Customizable Execution:** Configure the duration and target package for fuzzing with environment variables.
+- **Customizable Execution:** Configure the duration and target package for fuzzing with config variables.
 - **Corpus Persistence:** Saves the input corpus for each fuzz target to a specified local directory, ensuring that the test cases are preserved for future runs.

 ## Deployment & Execution

 go-continuous-fuzz can be deployed as a long-running service on any cloud instance (e.g., AWS EC2, GCP Compute Engine, or DigitalOcean Droplet).
-Once initiated, the application autonomously manages its execution cycles, running continuously and restarting the fuzzing process at intervals defined by the `FUZZ_TIME` environment variable.
+Once initiated, the application autonomously manages its execution cycles, running continuously and restarting the fuzzing process at intervals defined in the configuration file or via command-line flags.

 ## For more information, see: